Party leaders to weigh 'exit plan' for embattled Fillon

 - Candidate faces an investigation into possible criminal wrongdoing

+Paris (CNN)A defiant François Fillon says he will not end his bid for France's presidency.

-Paris (CNN)François Fillon's bid for France's presidency appears increasingly imperiled after it was announced that a "respectful exit plan" for the embattled candidate will be discussed at a party meeting on Monday.
+The embattled Republican candidate tweeted Sunday that he would not withdraw after it was announced that a "respectful exit plan" will be discussed at a party meeting on Monday.

-Fillon, the Republican candidate, has been heavily criticized for failing to quit the race after becoming embroiled in a parliamentary scandal over claims that he paid his wife and children for work they did not do.
+Fillon has been heavily criticized for failing to quit the race after becoming embroiled in a parliamentary scandal over claims that he paid his wife and children for work they did not do.

-Fillon, who has apologized for the affair, has hemorrhaged support over the past week and now faces being stripped of his candidacy by the party.
+Fillon has apologized for the affair but has hemorrhaged support over the past week and now faces being stripped of his candidacy by the party.
 He also faces an investigation into possible criminal wrongdoing.

 On Sunday, senior Republican Christian Estrosi told CNN-affiliate BFM that he and others were looking to initiate a way for Fillon to stand down respectfully.